chickazee4/heirloom-ports/README.md

 # heirloom-ports

-this is a continuation of the old [heirloom project](http://heirloom.sourceforge.net), which provided minimal non-GNU implementations of core unix tools like make, cp, tar, sed, etc. based on the opensolaris codebase. the majority of the project seems to have been abandoned circa 2007 so much of the code has trouble compiling against modern compilers and the build system is incredibly confusing. heirloom-ports intends to continue the project and streamline the software for modern implementations by fixing code issues and porting the entire project to the CMake build system, as opposed to the ancient makefiles it was using.
+this is a continuation of the old [heirloom project](http://heirloom.sourceforge.net), which provided minimal non-GNU implementations of core unix tools like make, cp, tar, sed, etc. based mostly on the opensolaris codebase. the majority of the project seems to have been abandoned circa 2007 so much of its code has trouble compiling against modern compilers, and its build system is incredibly confusing. heirloom-ports intends to continue the project and streamline the software for modern implementations by fixing code issues and porting the entire project to the CMake build system, as opposed to the ancient makefiles it was using.

 currently, the following software from the heirloom project has been ported:
+* awk (=oawk, ?)
 * banner (good)
 * basename (good)
 * bc (good)
 * bdiff (?)
+* bfs (?)
 * cal (good)
 * cat (good)
+* checknr (good)
 * chmod (?)
 * chown (?)
+* cmp (?)
+* col (?)
+* comm (?)
 * cp/ln/mv (good)
 * cpio (?)
+* csplit (?)
 * cut (?)
 * date (good)
 * dc (good)
 * dd (good)
+* deroff (good)
+* df (good)
 * diff3 (?)
+* dircmp (good)
+* dirname (good)
 * du (good)
 * echo* (Unix 7, good)
 * ed (?)
 * env (good)
 * ex/vi/wvi (prog semi-fail)
+* expand/unexpand (good)
+* factor (good)
 * file (good)
 * find (good)
+* fmt (?)
 * grep/fgrep/egrep* (4.4BSD good/illumos (egrep illumos only) ?)
 * groups (good)
+* head (good)
+* hostname (good)
 * id (good)
-* kill (?)
+* kill (good)
-* lex (?)
+* lex (partial fail, works ok with -t flag)
 * libcommon (we are now dynamically linking this since it is used in so many of the programs and have thus renamed it to `libheirloom` to avoid conflicts)
 * libuxre
 * libwchar
+* listusers (good)
 * m4 (?)
 * make (prog fail)
+* mesg (good)
 * mkdir (good)
 * more (good)
+* news (?)
 * nice (?)
 * od (good)
 * printf (good)
 * ps (good)
 * pwd (good)
+* random* (from scratch, good)
 * sccs (?)
 * sed (?)
 * sh (good)
 * sleep (good)
+* sort (?)
 * stty (good)
 * su (prog fail)
+* tail (good)
 * tar* (4.3BSD, good)
 * tee (?)
 * test (good)
 * touch (good)
+* tr (good)
 * true/false (good)
 * tty (good)
+* ul (good)
 * uname (good)
+* users (good)
+* wc (good)
 * what (?)
 * who (prog semi-fail)
 * yacc (good)
 * yes (good)

-\* indicates the program has been re-ported from either 4.3BSD, 4.4BSD, OpenSolaris, illumos, or Unix 7 due to issues introduced by the original heirloom project or by its predecessors. these programs will usually have less functionality than is provided by the heirloom project or modern gnu implementations, but re-extending them in a more modern way is on the agenda. the following classic unix programs which were not in the original heirloom project, but are useful as core utilities, have also been ported:
+\* indicates the program has been re-ported from either 4.3BSD, 4.4BSD, OpenSolaris, illumos, or Unix 7, or rewritten mimicking original functionality, due to issues introduced by the original heirloom project or by its predecessors. these programs will usually have less functionality than is provided by the heirloom project or modern gnu implementations, but re-extending them in a more modern way is on the agenda. the following classic unix programs which were not in the original heirloom project, but are useful as core utilities, have also been ported:

 * ar - library archiver utility (4.4BSD)
+* libavl - binary tree library (OpenSolaris)

 the following are also slated for inclusion and currently in the process of being ported (the porting process takes longer for these since they were not at any point maintained by heirloom and have more issues and incompatibilities):

 * ld - linker (OpenSolaris)
-* libavl - binary tree library (OpenSolaris via Illumos)
+* libcurses - library for creating interactive terminal programs (OpenSolaris)
 * lint - C linter (4.3BSD)

+these newly included development programs don't (yet) have support for some of the new features included in >C99 and may fail with newer code, so using them, you may need to make some adjustments to your code. this is primarily of concern with lint, since it interfaces directly with code, but may apply to ld and ar as well.

 the following new shell scripts which easily combine the functions of other utilities or which simplify their usage are also optionally included if you build with the -DENABLE_EXTRAS flag (more to come):